standardebooks/tools/README.md

 The toolset requires Python >= 3.6.

-To install the toolset locally for development and debugging, see [Installation for Developers](#installation-for-developers).
+To install the toolset locally for development and debugging, see [Installation for toolset developers](#installation-for-toolset-developers).

 Optionally, install [Ace](https://daisy.github.io/ace/) and the `se build --check` command will automatically run it as part of the checking process.